 The final piece for Christmas is a gift for my wife.
-I decided to make a knitting stand using as the base a wooden knitting bowel I purchased.
+I decided to make a knitting stand using as the base a wooden knitting bowel I purchased at Hobby Lobby.

 The bowel is designed to hold a ball of yarn with it threaded through the hole.
 It holds the yarn in place while knitting.
 My idea was to build a decorative stand for the bowl that would bring the strand level to chair/couch height.